-To qualify for the RoSA, a student must have:
+To qualify for a RoSA, a student must have:

-- Attended a government school, an accredited non-government school or a recognised school outside NSW. - Completed courses of study that satisfy NESA curriculum and assessment requirements for the RoSA. - Complied with all requirements imposed by the Minister or NESA. - Completed the mandatory curriculum requirements for Years 7 to 10.
+- attended a government school, an accredited non-government school or a recognised school outside NSW. - completed courses of study that satisfy NESA curriculum and assessment requirements for the RoSA. - complied with all requirements imposed by the Minister or NESA. - completed the mandatory curriculum requirements for Years 7 to 10.